Beliavsky/Fortran-Tools/README.md

 ### Preprocessors
 [f90 do nest](https://github.com/hattom/f90_do_nest): Python script to generated deeply nested do loops in Fortran, by Thomas Hayward-Schneider.
 It will generate "classical" nested do/enddo in f90code.F90 and also a do concurrent version in f90code_conc.F90.

+[FMacro](https://github.com/hsnyder/FMacro): template preprocessor for Fortran, by Harris Snyder.
+Aims to address Fortran's lack of support for generic programming with a simple preprocessor, modeled after some of the language committee's early ideas for a template language feature, to be included in a future Fortran standard.

 [fortiel](https://github.com/Jhuighuy/fortiel): Fortran preprocessor and metaprogramming engine, by Jhuighuy

-[FtnTemple](https://github.com/hsnyder/FtnTemple): template preprocessor for Fortran, by Harris Snyder.
-Modern Fortran is an excellent language for scientific computing, but one of its shortcomings is the lack of strong support for generic programming.
-Aims to address Fortran's lack of support for generic programming with a simple preprocessor, modeled after some of the language committee's early ideas for a template language feature, to be included in a future Fortran standard.

 [fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
 It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities